Nursery Lead Teacher

 – Collaborate with colleagues within school to share ideas, resources, and best practices, and contribute to a cohesive and supportive team environment.

-– Engage in professional development opportunities to enhance your understanding of the Reggio Emilia experiences, child development theories, and effective teaching strategies.
+– Engage in professional development opportunities to enhance your understanding of the Reggio Emilia approach, child development theories, and effective teaching strategies.

 – Reflect on your own practice and participate in ongoing self-assessment and goal setting, continuously striving for professional growth and improvement.

-– A recognized qualification in Early Childhood Education, in accordance with Vietnam regulations 3 years experience.
+– A recognized qualification in Early Childhood Education, in accordance with Vietnam regulations with 3 years experience.

-– Experience working in an ECE setting with a focus on the Reggio Emilia approach or a strong interest in Reggio-inspired education.
+– Experience working in an ECE setting with a focus on the Reggio Emilia experience or a strong interest in Reggio-inspired education.

 – Excellent communication and interpersonal skills, with the ability to build positive relationships with children, families, and colleagues.